-In the employment context, a whistleblower is a person who exposes the misconduct being performed by, or on the behalf of, his or her employer.
+A whistleblower is a person who exposes misconduct performed by or on behalf of their employer.

-Often, the misconduct that a whistleblower brings to light is some sort of illegal activity, such as unlawful discrimination, tax evasion, fraud on the government, securities and banking improprieties, and other illegal trade practices.
-In other situations whistleblowers disclose activity that is simply immoral, dishonest, fraudulent, or unfair.
-Whistleblowers can also sometimes report violations of local health and safety standards, including an employer’s failure to take reasonable measures to protect workers or provide appropriate protective equipment.
+Misconduct that a whistleblower brings to light can be some sort of illegal activity, such as unlawful discrimination, tax evasion, fraud on the government, securities and banking improprieties, and other illegal trade practices.
+In other situations, whistleblowers disclose activity that is immoral, dishonest, fraudulent, unfair, or contrary to the public interest.
+Whistleblowers also often report violations of local health and safety standards, including an employer’s failure to take reasonable measures to protect workers or provide appropriate protective equipment.

-There are a variety of ways in which whistleblowers may choose to come forward with information related to an employer’s illegal or unfair activities.
+There are a variety of ways in which whistleblowers can come forward with information related to an employer’s illegal or unfair activities.
 Employees may make internal claims within their organization, or they may make external claims to regulatory agencies, law enforcement groups, or the media.
-Regardless of the reporting method used, the law protects whistleblowers so long as they make their report in good faith.
+Regardless of the reporting method used, the law protects whistleblowers as long as they make their report in good faith.

 If you think your employer is guilty of misconduct or other illegal activity, you may be placed in a difficult situation.
 These tough situations require careful thought, and may also require legal advice.
 If you need help in determining whether you should report possible illegal activity, or if you need assistance in understanding your rights, an experienced employment attorney can help.
 With legal assistance, you can also protect your rights if your employer has unlawfully retaliated against you for your whistleblowing activity.